bwRavencl/ControllerBuddy-Pages/_posts/2026-06-25-status-update-june-2026.md

 date: 2026-06-25 23:00:00 +0200
 ---

-### Sun, Sweat, and Status Reports
+### Sun, Sweat, and Status Reports <!-- markdownlint-disable-line heading-increment -->

 With a major heatwave currently sweeping across Central Europe, summer is well and truly here.
 But despite the sweltering temperatures, I am keeping up with my resolution to post regular updates on the development of ControllerBuddy.
 Here is a look at the most important news and changes from June and the better part of May 2026.

 ### Assignments Tab Overhaul

-In the [May 2026 Status Update](#news/status-update-may-2026){:target="_blank"}, I reported on the refinements I worked on for the *Component Editor*.
+In the [May 2026 Status Update](/#blog/status-update-may-2026){:target="_blank"}, I reported on the refinements I worked on for the *Component Editor*.
 During the last few weeks, I took it upon myself to overhaul the *Assignments* tab.

 While the overall layout and functionality did not change, the aesthetics changed quite a bit.
 Although the old look was very functional, it clearly lacked the outline of a controller.
 The previous iteration of this central part of the user interface was introduced in 2018.
 At that time, ControllerBuddy did not yet have a userbase to speak of.
 Consequently, looks were really not that important back then.
 In fact, at that point in time, ControllerBuddy did not even use the [FlatLaf](https://www.formdev.com/flatlaf/){:target="_blank"} Look And Feel, which was introduced during 2019.